rwbl/Home-Assistant-Workbook-Experiments/README.md

 ## Disclaimer

-This project is developed for **personal, educational use only**.
+- This project is developed for **personal, educational use only**.
-All experiments and code are provided _as-is_ and should be used **at your own risk**.
+- All experiments and code are provided _as-is_ and should be used **at your own risk**.
-Always test thoroughly and exercise caution when connecting hardware components or integrating with Home Assistant.
+- Always test thoroughly and exercise caution when connecting hardware components or integrating with Home Assistant.

+**Trademarks**
+- LEGO® is a trademark of the LEGO Group of companies, which does not sponsor, authorize, or endorse this project.
+- The Bluetooth® word mark and logos are registered trademarks owned by Bluetooth SIG, Inc.
+- All trademarks are property of their respective owners.

 ---